beerfactory/beerfactory-site/content/pages/controlling.rst

-Monitoring
-##########
+Controlling
+###########

 :date: 2013-08-20 22:13
 :author: Nicolas Jouanin
 :section: index
+:icon: icon-gear

-Beerfactory provides a hardware and software solutions to improve your microbrewery with any kind of sensors.
-Sensors data are collected and used to provide a complete monitoring of the brewing process.
+Beerfactory embedded solutions can be used to control brewery's actuators.
+Configuration and programming options allow to completelly automate the brewing process.